Patent troll kills Mycroft AI voice assistant

 A green goblin attacking a radio with speakers.

-Launched as a Kickstarter
+Privacy as a Priority

-The company has faced criticism from disappointed and upset backers, ⁣ who have left comments on the Kickstarter page expressing their frustration over the situation.
+The company has faced criticism from disappointed and upset backers, who have left comments on the Kickstarter page expressing their frustration over the situation.
 Some have lamented the apparent death of hardware crowdsourcing, while others have pleaded for their product or accused the company of scamming them.
 In an effort to help the company push through its challenges, some backers have even offered suggestions, such as the idea of assembling the product themselves.

 Despite the challenges and criticism, the success of the Kickstarter campaign demonstrates the initial excitement and interest in Mycroft AI and its vision for open source artificial intelligence.

-The Downfall of Mycroft AI
+The Future of Mycroft AI

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.